shnwp/coding-test/README.md

-# coding-test by zhouk
+# coding-test by zhouk and nicolas
-It's a coding test haha for all shnwp members. more words thx and you! and he.
+thx very much!
+and you and she!
+and he.